marsdrums/ReSTIR-reworking/1) RIS, reservois, and ReSTIR.md

 6) Resolve the reservoir - The sample that "survided" reservoir sampling is used to render illumination for the shaded point.

-The strength of ReSTIR lies in its ability to gather a large number of samples at the cost of just 2 ray tracing operations: one ray to gather the sample, one ray to validare the history samples.
+The strength of ReSTIR lies in its ability to gather a large number of samples at the cost of just 2 ray tracing operations: one ray to gather the sample, one ray to validate the history samples.
 To put it into numbers:

 - frame 1: gather 1 sample, no history available, add 8 (8x1) samples from neighbors = 9 samples
 - frame 2: gather 1 sample, 9 samples available from history, add 80 (8x10) samples from neighbors = 90 samples